FlowFuse/flowfuse/docs/install/dns-setup.md

 #### Windows

-Unfortunately dnsmasq will not run on Windows.
+Unfortunately dnsmasq will not run on Windows and I have not found something similar yet.

 #### MacOS